wangxlab/iGenSig/README.md

 # How to use iGenSig R modules to build multi-omics models for predicting therapeutic responses based on GDSC dataset

-## An integral genomic signature approach for tailored cancer therapy using genome-wide sequencing data
+## PLEASE CITE: Wang XS#, Lee S, Zhang H, Tang G, Wang Y. An integral genomic signature approach for tailored cancer therapy using genome-wide sequencing data.
+Nature Communications.
+2022 13(1):2936. https://doi.org/10.1038/s41467-022-30449-7

 •	The current version of iGenSig is beta 3.2.9 (Jan 1st, 2022).